syncfusion-content/wpf-docs/wpf/Diagram/Swimlane/Lane/Interaction.md

 ---
 layout: post
 title: Visualize graphical object using Swimlanes | Syncfusion
-description: How to resize and swap the lane and How the child element is add into lane?
+description: How to select, resize and swap the lane and How the child element is add into lane?
 platform: wpf
 control: SfDiagram
 documentation: ug
 ---

-# Lane interaction
+# Lane interaction in WPF Diagram(SfDiagram)

 Diagram provides support to select, resize, or swap the lane interactively.